JeffersonLab/deep-pipi-gen/README.md

  1 Install ROOT CERN

- 2 gitclone of the event generator https://github.com/JeffersonLab/deep-pipi-gen.git
+ 2 git clone of the event generator https://github.com/JeffersonLab/deep-pipi-gen.git

  3 Run "make".
    this creates the "deep-pipi-gen" file(executable file)

- 4 Then Run as follows
+ 4 Then Run as follows(Seeds are optional)
     ./deep-pipi-gen --trig 10000

-      Seeds are optional